rutikwankhade/Devblogs-hashnode/ck7k24sxu01otnds1bukx15ip.md

 ![22.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1583665169318/OQak0KH2I.png)

 ### 📌 developer-roadmap
-A set of charts demonstrating the paths that you can take and the technologies that you would want to adopt in order to become a frontend, backend or a devops.
-The complete developer roadmap . [visit repository](https://github.com/kamranahmedse/developer-roadmap)
+A set of charts demonstrating the paths that you can take and the technologies that you would want to adopt in order to become a frontend, backend, or DevOps.
+The complete developer roadmap. [visit repository](https://github.com/kamranahmedse/developer-roadmap)

 ![1.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1583664043130/oqSVxVTcv.png)